 Paying or tipping vendors

 Inevitably, no matter how much planning you put into the day, there will be wedding vendors that request to be paid on the day of the event.
 Communicate with your wedding day vendors beforehand, so you know what’s expected.
-Be sure to take note if cash or check will be accepted.
+Be sure to take note if cash, check, or Venmo will be accepted.
 And come prepared with separate envelopes for each vendor with the payment (and tip) enclosed.
 Enlist the help of someone you trust to take care of tracking down the vendor and handing over the envelopes.

 Whether you’ve invited all of your family’s and friends’ kids or you’ve only included a few close relations (maybe they’re your own children), kids can be a handful during the ceremony and reception.
 Your attention will be elsewhere during the event, so you’ll want someone on hand to keep them entertained and safe.
 Choose a teenage relative or friend to watch them during specific times, or hire a trusted babysitter to entertain the kids at your wedding from start to finish.